 Where are the courses offered for the Ph.D. program?

-If there are sufficient numbers of qualified students, it is the intent of the HESA faculty to start doctoral rotations in the Higher Education & Student Affairs Ph.D. program on a 2-year rotation: in Tulsa every odd number year; in Stillwater every year, and a Ph.D. in OKC in every even number year.
+If there are sufficient numbers of qualified students, it is the intent of the HESA faculty to start doctoral rotations in the Higher Education & Student Affairs Ph.D. program on a 2-year rotation: in Tulsa every odd year, in OKC every even year, and in Stillwater as needed.

 Students in a particular location who are interested in starting their degree outside this rotation may seek admission and take courses at another location.
 The annual application deadline is March 15th (or the next business day if March 15th falls on a weekend).
 ALL application materials/documents must be received by this date to be considered by the faculty.
 Incomplete applications will not be reviewed.

 Most students should be able to complete their coursework at the OSU-Tulsa campus.
 Students may choose to take courses in another location to accommodate their plans for completing coursework in a particular semester.
 Students who wish to take the majority of their coursework in Tulsa are very strongly encouraged to work closely with their advisor to develop a Plan of Study that aligns with this course rotation.

 Where can I find information about cost of attendance for graduate students at OSU?

 Information about the cost of attendance at OSU, including a tuition and cost of living calculator, can be found here.

 What types of financial aid or other assistance are available for HESA graduate students?

 General information about financial aid and scholarship at OSU is available on-line.
 Graduate students are eligible for several types of financial assistance: